 “Take me upstairs.”
 I said.
 I turned to him, a look of surprise in his features.

 “Now.”
 He didn’t need any convincing.
 He grabbed me and I wrapped my legs around him.
 We made out like horny teenagers all the way up the stairs.
 Stopping only to discard pieces of clothing.
 I wanted my hands over his entire body.
 I loved the feeling of his muscles and his hot skin touching mine.

-By the time we made it to the top of the stairs I had on my underwear and he had his boxers on.
+By the time we made it to the top of the stairs I only had on my underwear and he was down to his boxers.
 He carried me into his bedroom and laid me carefully on the bed.
 He slipped his fingers down below teasing me open.

 I was so wet for him, there wasn’t much teasing to be done.

 I watched in satisfaction as his eyes went wide.
 Hunger was in his eyes.
 He grabbed a condom from the nightstand, and I eyed him accusingly.
 I wanted to ask him how many women he’s had up here, but I almost didn’t care.

 “Well, we can stop if you want.”
 He said smiling down at me.
 I smacked his arm.
 He leaned down and licked me deeply in response.
 I closed my eyes in incredible pleasure.